 It is no secret that dogs chew on anything and everything…. including retainers.
 They are fair game for “Man’s Best Friend” both in and out of the case if left out in the open.
-If you have a dog, never leave your retainer or Invisalign aligners on tables, bathroom counters, night stands, or any where they can jump up and snag the appliances.
+If you have a dog, never leave your retainer or Invisalign® aligners on tables, bathroom counters, nightstands, or anywhere they can jump up and snag the appliances.
 They will distort or eat them up in a few chews and thoroughly enjoy it without you even noticing.
 And if they swallow the sharp pieces of plastic, it can cause serious health issues for your beloved pet!

 Young children seem to be fascinated with them also.
 They may not chew on them like a pet, but they tend to pick them up out of curiosity, distort them, and drop them wherever they roam, making them hard to find.

-• Always place the retainer in the retainer case when not in your mouth.
+- Always place the retainer in the retainer case when not in your mouth.
 If it is in your case, it is more protected.
 If placed in a pocket it can fall out and disappear or end up in the wash and be destroyed.
-If it is out of your case in your backpack, gym bag, or on a locker shelf, you are asking for trouble.
+If it is out of your case in your backpack, gym bag, or on the locker shelf, you are asking for trouble.
 If you leave it lying around in the open on furniture, it is an accident waiting to happen in more ways than one.

-• Take them out when vomiting.
+- Take them out when vomiting.
 Once you flush, they are gone!

-- And the one rule that seems to be most popular… KEEP RETAINERS… AWAY FROM PETS AND SMALL CHILDREN!
+- And the one rule that seems to be most popular… KEEP RETAINERS AWAY FROM PETS AND SMALL CHILDREN!

-If you go without wearing your retainer for any prolong length of time, especially right after the braces are removed, your teeth will begin to move.
-One set of retainers is included with treatment.
+If you go without wearing your retainer for any prolonged length of time, especially right after the braces are removed, your teeth will begin to move.
+One set of retainers is included with your treatment.
 If you break or lose them due to your own loss or neglect, there is normally a replacement fee, so please be careful.

 If you have lost or damaged your retainer or retainers, contact our office to schedule an appointment to replace them.
 Maintaining your smile depends on it!